-- Right-click on a word with a wavy underline to open a menu.
-If you select from the suggested words on the menu, the selection will replace the misspelled word in your text. - You can change the dictionary language (for example, to Spanish, French or German) on the Spellcheck dialog. - You can add a word to the dictionary.
-Click Add in the Spellcheck dialog and pick the dictionary to add it to. - The Options dialog of the Spellcheck tool has a number of different options such as whether to check uppercase words and words with numbers.
-It also allows you to manage custom dictionaries, that is, add or delete dictionaries, and add or delete words in a dictionary. - On the Font tab of the Paragraph Styles dialog, you can set paragraphs to be checked in a specific language (different from the rest of the document).
+- You can right-click on a word with a wavy underline to open a context menu.
+If you select from the suggested words on the menu, the selection will replace the misspelled word in your text.
+Other menu options are discussed below. - You can change the dictionary language (for example, Spanish, French or German) on the Spelling and Grammar dialog. - You can add a word to the dictionary.
+Click Add in the Spelling and Grammar dialog and pick the dictionary to add it to. - Click the Options button on the Spelling and Grammar dialog to open a dialog similar to the one in Tools > Options > Language Settings > Writing Aids described in Chapter 2.
+There you can choose whether to check uppercase words and words with numbers, and you can manage custom dictionaries, that is, add or delete dictionaries and add or delete words in a dictionary. - On the Font tab of the Paragraph Styles dialog, you can set paragraphs to be checked in a specific language (different from the rest of the document).
 See Chapter 7 (Working with Styles) in the Writer Guide for more information.